Dancing with the Winds of Provence in southern France

 The ballets of winds in France are multi-faceted performances involving various winds flowing across the country.
 The Scirocco, a warm and humid wind from North Africa, carries the scent of sand, Jasmine, and the promise of rain.

-In the southwest, the Galerne, a wild Atlantic wind, lashes the coast with storms and high tides, while in the mountains, the Foehn, a dry and warm wind descending from the peaks, causes snow to melt and brings sudden bursts of spring-like weather.
+In the southwest, the Galerne, a wild Atlantic wind, lashes the coast with storms and high tides, while in the mountains, the Foehn, a dry, warm wind descending from the peaks, melts snow and brings sudden bursts of spring-like weather.

 The Galerne